progress/jsdo-node/README.md

-      progress.js           --> Progress code for working with JSDO progress.session.js   --> Progress code for working with JSDO XMLHttpRequest.js     --> Wrapper for js to emulate the browser XMLHttpRequest object
+      progress.js           --> Progress code for working with JSDO progress.session.js   --> Progress code for working with JSDO XMLHttpRequest.js     --> Wrapper for js to emulate the browser XMLHttpRequest object public/               --> Displays test data in a prettier interface using AngularJS Test.htm            --> HTML file to open for viewing test in table format js/                 --> Contains AngularJS
+          rest.js           --> Queries jsdoTester/app.js and sends data to Test.htm

 ### Relevant Blog Posts
 [Displaying OpenEdge Data in an AngularJS Web App](http://dcinglis.wordpress.com/2014/08/19/display-openedge-data-in-an-angularjs-web-app/)